ethereum-optimism/community-hub/src/docs/developers/fees.md

 To do this, we provide the Javascript package [`@eth-optimism/core-utils`](https://www.npmjs.com/package/@eth-optimism/core-utils).
 Here is sample code that uses it:

+We need a contract instance to get the transaction data, but it doesn't actually need to be connected to a contract on an Ethereum network, so it's OK to give a dummy address and not have a provider or wallet.

 ```javascript
     contract = new ethers.Contract("0x0000000000000000000000000000000000000000",
           greeterContractData.abi)
 ```

-We need a contract instance to get the transaction data, but it doesn't actually need to be connected to a contract on an Ethereum network, so it's OK to give a dummy address and not have a provider or wallet.
+[`populateTransaction`](https://docs.ethers.io/v5/api/contract/contract/#contract-populateTransaction) allows us to create the transaction that we'd normally send to run a function.

 ```javascript
     const newGreeting = "Hola mundo"
     let tx = await contract.populateTransaction.setGreeting(newGreeting)
 ```

-[`populateTransaction`](https://docs.ethers.io/v5/api/contract/contract/#contract-populateTransaction) allows us to create the transaction that we'd normally send to run a function.
+The L1 and L2 gas prices are available through [our RPC interface](/docs/developers/l2/rpc.html#rollup-gasprices).
+For the L1 gas price you can also use [`getGasPrice`](https://docs.ethers.io/v5/api/providers/provider/#Provider-getGasPrice).

 ```javascript
     const encoded = coreUtils.TxGasLimit.encode({